Are you looking for a degree program that will prepare you for a high paying job? Consider getting a professional degree.

 While people with an M.H.A. go on to have a number of different jobs, a common position is health services manager.
 Health services managers (also known as healthcare executives or healthcare administrators) plan, coordinate, and direct medical and healthcare services.

-Health services managers earn an average salary of $98,350, and are expected to see 20 percent job growth over the next ten years.
+Health services managers earn a median salary of $100,980 and are expected to see 32% job growth over the next ten years.

 9. Doctor of Veterinary Medicine (D.V.M., V.M.D.)